 Overstaying would make your dive schedule, and gas management redundant.

 The last big difference is redundancy and equipment.

-Going in the water with only one item that your life depends on is a seriously bad idea.
+Going into the water with only one item that your life depends on is a seriously bad idea.

 Basically, you have to work on the principle that if you have a catastrophic loss of one system, it’s not a major problem since you carry a backup with you.